Bianor’s CEO About the Company’s Tech Focus and Expertise

 Would you tell us briefly about each of the projects?

 The earned know-how in defense-related projects has its realization in civil life.
 An excellent example is the LESU project in which Bianor has to build the communication between an Unmanned Aerial Vehicle (UAV) and the ground station.
-The curious fact, in this case, is that the aircraft is solar-charged and is capable of staying in the air for months, covering large perimeters flying above or below the clouds.
+The curious fact, in this case, is that the aircraft is solar-charged and can stay in the air for months, covering large perimeters flying above or below the clouds.

 Of course, we cannot cover the whole company portfolio; however, we should not forget to mention the long-lasting partnership with one of the biggest manufacturers of data center management solutions (DCMS) – Sunbird.
 Bianor has provided software testing and QA services to the US-based company for more than ten years.
 Another long-term project refers to the complete development of software solutions for one of the USA’s leading broadcast satellite service providers – AT&T.